Bonjour-ITWS/TableTime/README.md

 ![QR Code](/qr-code.png)

-The old repo has all the previous history of this project: https://github.com/Bonjour-ITWS/TableTime-Final_Build
+This repo has all the material for this project and is most up to date: https://github.com/Bonjour-ITWS/TableTime-Final_Build This was created due to files needing to convert into php rather than html.
+Hence this repo contains the history of the project before php conversion.

 [Link to Sub-Site Repo](https://github.com/Bonjour-ITWS/TableTime-SubSite)